Please send any suggestions and comments.

 The most common treatment for bipolar disorder is currently medication, usually antipsychotics.
 While medication is usually the most aggressive form of treatment, most responsible physicians also include at least some form of interpersonal therapy, group therapy, or cognitive-behavioral therapy in the treatment plan.

 There are two types of antipsychotics typical and atypical.
 Anticonvulsant medications are also frequently prescribed.

-While it was believed that the newer atypical antipsychotics would be more effective in controlling mood swings than older drugs, recent studies might indicate that older drugs may actually be more effective in controlling symptoms.
+While it was believed that the newer atypical antipsychotics would be more effective in controlling mood swings than older drugs, recent studies indicate that older drugs may actually be more effective in controlling symptoms.
 For some, side effects from medication can be intense, even to the point of being "intolerable".

 Lithium for Bipolar Disorder (Manic Depression)

-However, in time, it became apparent, that while lithium does help some with symptoms associated with bipolar disorder (manic depression), for many the relief is temporary, many need to progress to other medications after a period of months or years, and for some lithium treatment is not effective.
+However, in time, it became apparent that while lithium did help some with symptoms associated with bipolar disorder (manic depression), for many, the relief was temporary and many needed to progress to other medications after a period of months or years, and for some, lithium treatment was not effective.
 There is really no way of knowing if a certain drug is or is not effective except with experimentation.

-Psychiatric Drugs Address Symptoms but do not Cure the Disorder
+Psychiatric Drugs Address Symptoms But Do Not Cure the Disorder

-This may be why, when many persons try to discontinue treatment, relapses often do occur, sometimes more earnestly than were present with the original symptoms.
-One of the reasons for this is that the mind can become dependent, or accustomed to, the medication, and also because lifestyle and social issues that underlie the disorder may not be properly addressed, in lieu of emphasis on aggressive pharmaceutical treatment
+This may be why, when many try to discontinue treatment, relapses often do occur, and sometimes more earnestly than were present with the original symptoms.
+One of the reasons for this is that the mind can become dependent or accustomed to the medication, and also because lifestyle and social issues that underlie the disorder may not be properly addressed because of emphasis on aggressive pharmaceutical treatment.

-Examples of Medications for Bipolar Disorder:
+Medications for Bipolar Disorder

-Antidepressants and Bipolar Disorder
+See also: Antidepressants and Bipolar Disorder

-While it was thought that the newer atypical antipsychotics would be more effective in controlling mood swings than older drugs, recent studies seem to indicate that they are not more effective and that older drugs may actually be more effective in controlling symptoms.
+While it was thought that the newer atypical antipsychotics were more effective in controlling mood swings than older drugs, recent studies seem to indicate that they are not more effective, and that older drugs may actually be more helpful in controlling symptoms.
 Depakote has outpaced the prescription of lithium for bipolar disorder.

 Multiple Concurrent Prescriptions